jonypilatti/StoriScreening/README.md

 2. Click the "Admin Panel" link/button.

 You will be redirected to the admin panel where you can manage various admin-related tasks.

+For email sending I used https://resend.com API, it works but I don't have emails with verified domain.
+Thus, it only works right now on the registered email which is for development.